kawan16/mithril-storage/README.md

 ## Get Started

-One way to use Mithril Translate: download this project, get the `dist` folder files and link to mithril and mithril-storage in the head of your app:
+One way to use Mithril Storage: download this project, get the `dist` folder files and link to mithril and mithril-storage in the head of your app:

 ```html
 <head>